-This electronic version of the booklet is dated annually; with the year indicated on the front of the booklet as an important identifier of the period of validity.
-Conservation and Management Measures (CMMs) are adopted at the annual Commission meeting which is typically in early December.
+This Booklet provides as a compendium the currently in force Conservation and Management Measures and Resolutions.
+Conservation and Management Measures (CMMs) are adopted at the annual Commission meeting which is typically in December.
 CMMs usually become binding 60 days after they are adopted.
-This booklet dated 2023 contains all the valid CMMs from Feb 16thth 2023 until a given date in early February of the following year 2024.
+For example, a booklet dated 2014 would contain all the valid CMMs until a given date in February of the following year 2015.